Skip to footer content

 For high-volume applications, IronPDF supports async operations and multithreading, allowing you to generate multiple PDFs simultaneously without blocking your application.
 The library also offers compression options to reduce file sizes while maintaining quality.

-Choose IronPDF when you need guaranteed rendering consistency, secure document handling, or when working with sensitive data that shouldn't be processed on the client side.
-It's ideal for applications that require PDF/A compliance, form handling, or advanced PDF features like annotations and bookmarks.
+Choose IronPDF when you need guaranteed rendering consistency, secure document handling, or when working with sensitive data that should not be processed on the client side.
+It is ideal for applications that require PDF/A compliance, form handling, or advanced PDF features like annotations and bookmarks.

-How Do You Install IronPDF in Your Web Application?
+How Do You Install IronPDF in Your ASP.NET Core Project?

 Install-Package IronPdf